How Accident Reconstruction Video Experts Recreate Driver Vision in Court?

 • Lawyers → argue the case

-• Video experts → show it visually
+• Expert video → shows it visually

 They act as the bridge between technical findings and courtroom understanding, helping juries see events clearly instead of relying only on explanation.